William Albert Swasey: Early life

-Although the family was normally resident in Boston, Swasey was born in Melbourne, Australia where his parents were temporarily living.
+Although the family normally lived in Boston, Swasey was born in Melbourne, where his parents were temporarily living at the time.
 His parents were Hattie Hobson Jewett and John Babson Swasey, a successful businessman.
-His father's firm, J. B. Swasey Commission Company, had offices in Boston, London, and Melbourne, Australia.
+His father's firm, J. B. Swasey Commission Company, had offices in Boston, London, and Melbourne.

 He was educated at Boston Latin School, followed by a brief stint at a military boarding school in Paris.
 He then enrolled at the Massachusetts Institute of Technology where he studied architecture, graduating in 1882.

 Career

 He began working for C. C. Height in New York before moving to Chicago where he worked for the firms of Burnham and Root and Henry Ives Cobb.
 Swasey moved to St. Louis, Missouri in 1885 and entered into an architectural partnership with Charles K. Ramsey.

 Two years later, Swasey opened his own firm.
 From 1890 he was one of the chief architects of the residential development of Westminster Place and Portland and Westmoreland Places and is credited with introducing the city to Colonial Revival architecture.
 However, several of the houses he designed for Westmoreland Place, such as the mansion for the banker Jacob Craig Van Blarcom, were in the Italian Renaissance Revival style.
-Between 1890 and 1904, Swasey's other work included apartment and office buildings in St. Louis and New Orleans, a church in Memphis, Tennessee, and privately commissioned houses in Pennsylvania and Missouri.
+Between 1890 and 1904, Swasey's other work included apartment and office buildings in St. Louis and New Orleans; a church in Memphis, Tennessee; and privately commissioned houses in Pennsylvania and Missouri.